 Here is a partial list of shows that are currently or have recently been available for your viewing pleasure--if you subscribe to basic cable:

-The notorious Fox sisters who are widely credited
+The notorious Fox sisters who are widely credited with founding the movement called spiritualism in 1848 |

 A Haunting